jipson7/learning-lisp/README.md

 * Iparallel - library for parallel programming

 No language would be complete without a package management system.
-Quicklisp is such as system that, after installation, allowes the installation and loading of over 1300 libraries.
+Quicklisp is such as system that, after installation, allows the installation and loading of over 1300 libraries.
 It can be downloaded here:

 ```
 http://www.quicklisp.org/